How to naturally increase progesterone without using any medication

 Progesterone plays a major role in a woman’s libido, menstrual cycle, and overall energy levels.
 So If your Progesterone levels are low and you’re sick and tired of taking pills all the time or you feel like they do you more harm than good, then it’s time to give these natural solutions a try.

-In this article, you’ll learn how to increase progesterone naturally just by herbs, food, and some very important lifestyle changes.
+- In this article, you’ll learn how to increase progesterone naturally just by herbs, food, and some very important lifestyle changes.

-I personally tried most of them and they’re really effective so let’s get started!
+I personally tried most of them and they’re really effective!

 What is progesterone and what does it do?